nus-cs2103/website-base/admin/project-v11.md

 </tip-box>

-**Submission**: If you manage to merge any of the PRs, do a demo of the new functionality during the tutorial.
+**Submission**: Demo of the new functionality during the tutorial.

 **Grading**: Criteria to consider this milestone as reached
-* Minimal :star: : At least some ongoing PRs.
+* Minimal :star: : Your enhancement touches components other than the ones you modified in v1.0 and you are able to demo it using your own computer.
-* On track :star::star: : At least some PRs merged.
+* On track :star::star: : In addition, you have created a PR for the enhancement, it covers tests and documentation updates for the new feature, and the PR passes Travis checks.
-* Ahead :star::star::star: : Each member has merged at least one PR.
+* Ahead :star::star::star: : Your PR has been reviewed and merged.

 </div>
 <div id="documentation">